hiveot/hub/bindings/hiveoview/hiveoview-README.md

 7. Server push of property and event values [done]
 8. View raw TD [done]
 9. Delete TD w dialog [done]
-10. Dialog to invoke action [partial]
+10. Dialog to invoke action [done]
+11. Show progress of action and config changes
-11. Re-usable DataSchema component with text,number,bool,enum,on-off
+11. Re-usable DataSchema component/template with text,number,bool,enum,on-off [partial]
 12. Show history of value
-13. Fixes:
-    - directory: list things in name order instead of key order todo at some point
+todo at some point
 - only show edit button if the user has permissions to edit
 - briefly fade in/out a highlight of a changed value